canonical/packer-maas/debian/README.md

 ## Prerequisites (to create the image)

-* A machine running Debian 18.04+ with the ability to run KVM virtual machines.
+* A machine running Ubuntu 18.04+ with the ability to run KVM virtual machines.
 * qemu-utils, libnbd-bin, nbdkit and fuse2fs
 * qemu-system
 * ovmf